‘I don’t have to rely on anybody’: Custom-made wheelchair gives U.S. Army veteran new level of freedom

 “I used to go up north with a family friend, do a little bit of hunting, little bit of fishing and then Boy Scouts from an early age,” Becker described.

-The 32-year-old veteran joined the army at 19, continuing to go out when he could, until an accident during training left him partially paralyzed and confined to a wheelchair.
+The 32-year-old veteran joined the Army at 19, continuing to go out when he could, until an accident during training left him partially paralyzed and confined to a wheelchair.

 “Going from having hopes and expectations and kind of planning out your future...next thing you know, you’re in a hospital room, kind of staring at the ceiling, and you don’t know where you’re going to go from there,” Becker explained.